vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 We describe a method below for this use of stale data, balancing the competing needs of resiliency and freshness.

-This document updates the definition of TTL from {{!RFC1035}}, to make it clear that data can  be kept in the cache beyond the TTL expiry and used for responses when a refreshed answer is not readily available.
-The concept is described in
+This document updates the definitions of TTL from {{!RFC1034}}
-{{!RFC1034}} and further clarified in {{!RFC2181}}.
+and {{!RFC1035}} so that data can be kept in the cache beyond the TTL expiry, and also updates {{!RFC2181}} by interpreting values with the high order bit set as being positive, rather than 0, and also suggests a cap of 7 days.

 # Terminology